megemann/megemann.github.io/content/blogs/PlvsPd.md

 \end{bmatrix}
 $$

-However, NumPy was created using a **Row-Major Structure**, meaning each row of the frame is stored contiguous in memory.
+Although Pandas stores data column-wise in memory using Series objects, the actual memory storage is a bit more complicated.
+Pandas uses a data structure called a **BlockManager** to optimize performance, which groups like-data-types into the same 2D NumPy array.
+However, since NumPy was created using a **Row-Major Structure** (C Style), each row of the frame is stored contiguously in memory.
 So, the storage of the elements looks a little more like this:

 $$
 \begin{array}{|c|c|c|c|c|c|c|c|c|}